dwinchell/etcd-backup/README.md

 From that blog post came the overall idea for how to run the recurring backups, the implementation related to creating the etcd backups themselves, the CronJob, and the s3 client.

+# Changes and Enhancements

-This repository makes the following changes / enhancements, including:
+This repository makes some changes and enhancements compared to the original blog post, including:

 * Added a Helm chart to create the OpenShift objects
 * Added a shell script to bootstrap everything.
 * Changed the S3 command to work with a third party S3 equivalent by using and endpoint URL instead of an S3 region.